Potential response trees

 Response tree feedback: feedbackstyle

-The feedback created by PRTs has the following parts concatinated together.
+The feedback created by PRTs has the following parts concatenated together.

 [Generic feedback] [Runtime errors] [PRT generated feedback] [Score ?]

-[Generic feedback] is a question level option, e.g. "Standard feedback for correct", to provide consistency accross a question.
+[Generic feedback] is a question level option, e.g. "Standard feedback for correct", to provide consistency across a question.
 By default the

 [Generic feedback] contains both an initial symbol, and a language sentence.
 The current "correct" default is